frederic-perez/AmE-dictionary/data/dictionary.md

 __booster shot__ _n_ An additional dose of an immunizing agent, such as a vaccine or toxoid, given at a time after the initial dose to sustain the immune response elicited by the previous dose of the same agent. _Syn_ booster dose
 __booster__ _n_ :two: (boosters) An enthusiastic promoter, as of a sports team or school. _Mississippi boosters._
 __boot camp__ _n_
+__boot-faced__ _adj_ /BOOT-fayst/ [:scroll: From the expression “to have a seaboot face” (to have grim face), probably alluding to seaboots being worn on a ship in bad weather.]
+Having a stern, angry, or sad expression.
 __boot<sup>1</sup>__ _n_ :two: An enclosed compartment of a car for holding luggage, etc, usually at the rear.
 US and Canadian name: trunk. _He loaded their cases into the boot._ _The boot is a still-generous 17.7 cubic feet._
 __boot<sup>2</sup>__ _v_ :four::hammer: _She’d keep the golden tooth to boot._ _Now the Eagles have a postseason victory to boot._ _We needed ways to boot people from the bridge._
 __booties__ _n_ _Pick up some booties at_ Babinski’s Baby.